-It’s been a while since I’ve written about faith-related topics.
-So today, I want to tell you a true story on the lesson of faith.
+It’s been a while since I’ve shared faith-related subjects.
+Today, I want to tell you a true story on the lesson of faith.

 In the back of my mind, I wanted to give him a dollar.
 I had money folded in three separate piles in my wallet.
-One pile had three crisp one dollar bills, the other had about $6.00 (a five and one one) and I had a ten dollar bill folded with a dollar if memory serves me right.
+One pile had three crisp one-dollar bills, the other had about $6.00 (a five and one) and I had a ten-dollar bill folded with a dollar if memory serves me right.
 I had every intention to give him a dollar.
 Truthfully, I didn’t want to try and separate my crisp dollar bills in front of him only to give him one of the three bills I had.

-Actually, truth be told, I felt so weird about it afterwards.
+Truth be told, I felt so weird about it afterward.
 However, I just prayed and told God to help that man use it however he needed it.

 I’ll never know what that man used the money for, but what I learned was that God uses His children to do great things for His kingdom.
 Even though we don’t see it right away, we just have to have faith that He will provide.